solkimicreb/book_of_algorand/README.md

 ```

 - The `client` connects to a participation node, which may add valid transactions to the blockchain.
 We will use it to create and send story coins.
 - The chain is the source of truth but it is hard to search.
-The `indexer` saves the blockchain into a searchable database which we can use to query and piece together the story.
+The `indexer` saves the blockchain into a searchable database which we can use to piece together the story.

 ### Creating the story treasury

 Algorand produces keys with the Ed25519 elliptic-curve signature which takes a random value and outputs two 32-byte arrays, representing a public/private key pair.
-This key generation can be done completely offline and without the context of the blockchain.
-The public key becomes an account once it is added to the blockchain by funding it via a minimum of 0.1 Algo.
+This key discovery can be done completely offline and without the context of the blockchain.

 ```js
 const algosdk = require("algosdk");